M66B/FairEmail/FAQ.md

 Note that:

+* If you did not yet configure an email account in the app, you can long press *About* in the navigation menu (left side menu) of the settings screen to go to the pro features screen
 * If you get *ITEM_ALREADY_OWNED*, the Play store app probably needs to be updated, please [see here](https://support.google.com/googleplay/answer/1050566?hl=en)
 * If you get *BILLING_UNAVAILABLE Google Play In-app Billing API version is less than 3*, the Play store app might not be logged into the account used to install the app
 * Purchases are stored in the Google cloud and cannot get lost